THE AFFILIATE MARKETING PRIMER

 First, establish a useful means of communicating with your affiliate partners...

 If you don't have a "hands-on" type of affiliate program, create a way to discover them.
-I'm thinking of the popularity, for digital authors (of e-books, private sites, software, etc.), of using ClickBank...
-Which does the affiliate program handling, and in which case you might not ever find out who your intended affiliates are until they make a sale.
+I'm thinking of the popularity, for digital authors (of e-books, private sites, software, etc.), of using ClickBank... which does the affiliate program handling, and in which case you might not ever find out who your intended affiliates are until they make a sale.

 And if you don't have access to your CGI bin?
 Perhaps at least you can set up a webform to collect your affiliate's name, email address, and ClickBank ID.
 (If you don't have the means or desire to do this yourself, FreedBack.com provides an easy way to set up a webform and send the data to you via email.)